Chris Romain told me this great quote. It's from the integralnaked blurb about Saul Williams.

 Martha left such an impression that when I visited the school last week many of the kids said, “Hey Look!
 It’s Martha Sensei’s brother.”

+More influences.
 Thanksgiving at Emily's.
+Everything was heaven.